 Can we go as a family?

 Many riding holidays are ideal as family get-aways.
 Just check first with the tour operator or riding centre that they can accommodate the range of riding abilities, ages and experience.
 If you all want to ride together you also need to be aware that the pace will be dictated by the least experienced family member.
 Centre based rides generally offer the greatest flexibility with fast rides for those who need a blast and slower group rides when everyone can ride together.

 What if I want to ride faster or slower than others on the holiday?

 If this is important to you, you must check that this is possible when you book your holiday.
-In general centre based rides can offer more flexible riding.
-Some holidays will split groups according to ability or they make take everyone out as one group and divide off the more experienced riders for a faster detour.
+In general, centre based rides can offer more flexible riding.
+Some holidays will split groups according to ability or they may take everyone out as one group and divide off the more experienced riders for a faster detour.
 Where the ride cannot be split then the guides will only be able to go at a pace that is safe for the least experienced rider in the group.

 Will I be safe riding in Africa?

-Injuries sustained by wild animals are extremely rare, but on a horseback safari you will be riding in areas where there is potentially dangerous game, so there are risks.
+Injuries sustained by wild animals are extremely rare but on a horseback safari you will be riding in areas where there is potentially dangerous game, so there are risks.
 This is particularly true in big game areas where you might encounter lion, buffalo or elephant.
 Keeping a safe distance is the overriding factor.
 The guides will be armed or carry bull whips or bear bangers for use in an emergency.
 On horseback safaris it is especially important that you do not overstate your riding ability.